Planning a Job Search

 - Answer honestly, but do not share more than the question is asking.

 - Apply for a specific job(s).
-To indicate you would be interested in other jobs besides the one you are applying for, write the job title followed by (or similar position).
+To indicate you would be interested in other jobs besides the one you are applying for, write the job title followed by (or "similar position").

 4. Job Interviewing

-5. Create a Career Vision
+5. Create a Career Plan

 6. Career Exploration